 Express appreciation and respect toward the deceased loved one.

-- Your dad was such a generous guy; he used to share everything he has…
+- He was such a generous guy; he used to share everything he has…

-- I remember how funny your dad was and how he would start a conversation with everyone…
+- I remember how funny your son was and how he would start a conversation with everyone…

-- Your husband helped me out so many times.
+- Your son helped me out so many times.
 I remember one time he…

-- It was a real honor to know him/her.
+- It was a real honor to know her.

 #2.
 Things That Provide Positive Reinforcement

-This is when you share some of the nice things the deceased person said about your friend.
+This is when you share some of the nice things the deceased person said about the grieving parent.

 - He told me how proud he was of you.

-- She was so grateful to have you as her son.
+- She was so grateful to have you as her parent.